-And yet…the majority of the time we find ourselves amidst artificial and man-made surroundings that fail to inspire and nourish us as nature does.
-We are adapted to be in nature, but rather than seek fulfillment and healing in the natural environment, we turn to computer screens, gadgets, and pharmaceutical drugs.
-This movement away from nature and towards technology and man-made surroundings has disturbing ramifications for our mental and physical health, and for the earth in general.
+And yet, the majority of the time we find ourselves amidst boring and sterile-looking man-made surroundings that fail to inspire and uplift us the way nature does.
+We are biologically adapted to be in nature, but rather than seek fulfillment and healing in the natural environment, we turn to computer screens, gadgets, and pharmaceutical drugs.
+This movement away from nature and towards technology and man-made surroundings has disturbing consequences for our mental and physical health, and for the earth in general.

-Growing up in Manhattan, I was aware of city life’s draining and frazzling effect, and noticed that when I spent time at my parent’s country home in Suffolk County, Long Island, I felt more alive, connected, at ease, inspired, and fulfilled.
-Despite my strong affinity towards nature, I was unable to articulate my feelings that something was missing from life in Manhattan.
-Our society’s alienation from nature and the fragmenting effect that this has on our psyches wasn’t something that regularly came up in classrooms or in the news.
+Growing up in Manhattan, I was aware of city life’s draining effect, and noticed that when I spent time at my family’s home on rural Long Island, I felt more alive, connected, and at ease.
+Despite my strong affinity towards nature, I was unable to articulate my feelings that something was missing from life in the city.
+Our society’s alienation from nature and the fragmenting effect that this has on our psyches wasn’t something that ever came up in classrooms or in the news.
 I wasn’t taught to investigate my sense that something was fundamentally wrong with the way we were living our lives, so instead I tried to ignore it.
-Like many others, I attempted to bury the feelings of loss and deprivation I experienced from being estranged from nature through destructive activities like watching TV, endless internet surfing, overeating, binge dieting and being overly fixated on my appearance, shopping, and partying.
+Like many others, I attempted to distract myself from the feelings of loss and deprivation I experienced from being estranged from nature through activities like watching TV, internet surfing, being overly fixated on my appearance, and shopping.

-I went to college in rural Maine for a variety of reasons, but I think at least subconsciously, I knew that my mind, body, and soul yearned to reconnect with nature.
-Surrounded by trees instead of concrete, I realized that the chronic feelings of dreariness and melancholy that I had experienced in New York City were not normal.
-I began to cultivate a deeper respect for the environment, and actively sought ways to commune more mindfully with it through activities like trail running, hiking, sailing, or simply getting up early to watch the sunrise.
+I went to a college in New England that was on a beautiful woodsy campus.
+Surrounded by trees instead of concrete, I realized that the chronic feeling of meh-ness that I had experienced in the city was not normal.
+I developed a deeper sense of respect for the environment, and tried to get outside more, doing activities like trail running, hiking, sailing, or simply getting up early to watch the sunrise.

-After college, I returned to New York City with a greater understanding of the restorative properties of nature.
-I still live in New York but I make a concerted effort to connect with the outdoors – whether it be walking or sitting on a bench in Central Park, reading on the beach on Long Island, going on hikes in New Jersey or upstate New York with NYC-based Meetup groups, or vacationing in outdoorsy places.
-I also have created an environment that’s reminiscent of nature in my home, with many plants in my apartment in addition to prints depicting beaches, forests, and wildlife.
-I usually have jungle or ocean sounds playing on my computer and infuse the air with plant essences.
+After college, I returned to city living with a greater understanding of the restorative properties of nature.
+I still live in New York (for better or worse), but I make a concerted effort to connect with the outdoors – whether it going to a park, hiking upstate, or vacationing in outdoorsy places.
+I also like to infuse the air with natural essential oils and play nature sounds on my computer.

-Interlude: Notice these four pairings of natural and industrial images below.
-How do the natural images make you feel?
-What about the industrial ones?
-Do you perceive any differences in the sense of energy emitted by the photographs?
-Which ones seem to have a higher energy frequency, and which lower?
+Notice these four pairings of natural and industrial images below.
+How do the nature images make you feel?
+What about the industrial / urban ones?
+Do you perceive any differences in the energy emitted by the photographs?
+Which ones seem to have a higher energetic vibration, and which lower?

 Heath benefits of being in nature